Ewha University Museum, Seoul

 Jun 6, 2021 | Museum, South Korea - Seoul Area

-The Ewha Womans University Museum was established in 1935 with the goal of preserving the cultural heritage of Korea.
-Originally, items related to folk art, traditional woodwork, and pottery were put on display in the hall of the main university.
+The Ewha Womans University Museum was established in 1935 to preserve the cultural heritage of Korea.
+Initially, items related to folk art, traditional woodwork, and pottery were displayed in the main university hall.
 This later led to the opening of the museum to display and store the growing collection.
+191

 Ewha University Museum: 51 Ewhayeodae-gil